klarna/ui-css-components/README.md

   Versioning is done manually, as the last step before merging, therefore versions numbers should be determined as late as possible.
   Follow these steps after your pull request is approved:
     * Come up with a version number.
 If you added or removed a feature, bump the MINOR version (MAJOR.MINOR.PATCH).
 If you did a small change, bump the PATCH version.
 Only bump the MAJOR version if you are really sure of what you are doing.
-    * Add an entry to the `CHANGELOG.md`, describing the changes that you are introducing.
+    * Add an entry to the `CHANGELOG.md` describing the changes that you are introducing.
 Use [keepachangelog.com](http://keepachangelog.com/) as a reference of what to write.
     * Update the version number in the following files:
       - `README.md`
       - `package.json`
 5. Commit the version-bump with the version number as the commit message.
-6. Merge your pull-request using Stash.
+6. Merge your pull-request using Stash, making sure that "Delete branch" is checked.
 7. In your development machine, checkout the `master` branch, `pull` the latest changes and run the `make tag` task.
 It will create the git tag with the version extracted from the `package.json` and then push the new tag to the repository.
 Finally, it will automatically inform the #front_end channel about the new version, with a link to the CHANGELOG diff.
   ```